wilschmidtt/Google-Image-Scraper/README.md

            - max number of images to scrape, default set to 20
     * -t SEARCH_TERMS [SEARCH_TERMS ...], --search_terms SEARCH_TERMS [SEARCH_TERMS ...]
            - terms to search for
-### Inspiration
-* Wanted to create an easier way to collect the seed images that are used as the basis for training an image classifier

 ### Author
 * **William Schmidt** - [Wil's LikedIn](https://www.linkedin.com/in/william-schmidt-152431168/)